ekbann/rpi-basilisk2-sdl2-nox/README.md

     git clone https://github.com/ekbann/rpi-basilisk2-sdl2-nox .
     ./run.sh

-When the script ends, run Basilisk II with the commands below and Enjoy!
+When the script ends, it will run Basilisk II automatically but you can also manually start with the commands below.
+Enjoy!

 NOTE: Whenever you reboot your Pi, you need to reload the snd-pcm-oss module before running Basilisk II for sound output. snd-pcm-oss is a kernel module from ALSA's OssEmulation which emulates the old OSS audio devices /dev/dsp and /dev/audio.